William W. Belknap: Corruption, resignation, and House impeachment (1876)

 On March 29 and April 4, 1876, George Armstrong Custer testified before the Clymer Committee, which continued to gather evidence for the Senate trial.
 Custer's testimony was a national media sensation because he accused both Grant's brother and the Secretary of War of corruption.
 Although Belknap had resigned, he had many political allies in Washington, D.C., including Grant.
 Custer had previously arrested Grant's son Fred, an Army officer, on the charge of drunkenness.
 As the result of that incident and his testimony to the Clymer Committee, Custer incurred Grant's displeasure.
 It took more than a month for Custer to resolve the situation and obtain Grant's permission to return to duty, leading his regiment in the expedition that would culminate with Custer's death at the Battle of the Little Bighorn.

 Upon Belknap's sudden resignation in March, Grant had to hastily ask his secretary of navy George M. Robeson to run the War Department ad interim, which lasted a week.
-Grant then appointed Alphonso Taft Secretary of War; Taft was an attorney and former judge; unfamiliar with military matters, he reluctantly agreed to serve in order to stabilize the War Department, and Grant promised to nominate him later for another, more suitable position.
+Grant then appointed Alphonso Taft Secretary of War; Taft was an attorney and former judge; unfamiliar with military matters, he reluctantly agreed to serve to stabilize the War Department, and Grant promised to nominate him later for another, more suitable position.
 In May, Grant kept his word when he created a vacancy in the attorney general's post by naming the incumbent, Edwards Pierrepont, to serve as Minister to England; he then appointed Taft to serve as attorney general, and J. Donald Cameron to succeed Taft as secretary of war.